FAQ: Eligibility Criteria & Benefits

 - a phone number where you can be reached during the day

 They may contact you for more information.
-If they cannot resolve your issue, they will forward your written request and any additional information to the Pennsylvania Insurance Department.
+If they cannot resolve your issue, they will forward your written request and any additional information to the Pennsylvania Department of Human Services.
 You may also receive more detailed information from the Pennsylvania Insurance Department, including the time and date that a phone interview will be held, if needed.

 We are a family with three children.
 Two are eligible for CHIP, but one is eligible for Medical Assistance.
 How can this be?